akbar-q/Mechatronics/4068/README.md

 ---

+## Open Document Formats Policy

+All teaching materials (such as presentations and documents) are shared in **Open Document formats** (e.g., `.odt`, `.odp`).
+**Do not save or push files in Microsoft proprietary formats** (such as `.docx` or `.pptx`) to this repository—this is highly discouraged.

+- Microsoft Office programs (Word, PowerPoint, etc.) will show a warning and recommend converting Open Document files to their closed formats.
+  **Always ignore this warning and continue working in the Open Document format.**
+- Microsoft Office does not allow saving Open Document files directly to OneDrive.
+  Save your work locally and upload to the repository as needed.
+- To disable the conversion warning in Microsoft Office:
+  Go to `File` → `Options` → `Save` → Uncheck "Prompt to convert on open" or similar option.

+**Summary:**
+- Only use and share `.odt`, `.ods`, `.odp`, etc.
+- Ignore Microsoft Office prompts to convert files.
+- Do not upload `.docx` or `.pptx` files to the repository.

+---

 ### Learning Outcomes
 - **LO2:** Safety standards, hazard/risk assessment, cell safety features
 - **LO3:** Robot programming (MATLAB/Simulink), interfacing, hardware implementation